COVID-19 pandemic: 2020

 In October, WHO reported that one in ten people around the world may have been infected, or 780 million people, while only 35 million infections had been confirmed.

 On 9 November, Pfizer released trial results for a candidate vaccine, showing a 90 per cent effectiveness in preventing infection.
 That day, Novavax submitted an FDA Fast Track application for their vaccine.
 On 14 December, Public Health England reported that a variant had been discovered in the UK's southeast, predominantly in Kent.
 The variant, later named Alpha, showed changes to the spike protein that could make the virus more infectious.
 As of 13 December, 1,108 infections had been confirmed in the UK.
 On 4 February 2020, US Secretary of Health and Human Services Alex Azar waived liability for vaccine manufacturers in all cases except those involving "willful misconduct".

 2021

 On 2 January, the Alpha variant, first discovered in the UK, had been identified in 33 countries.
 On 6 January, the Gamma variant was first identified in Japanese travellers returning from Brazil.
 On 29 January, it was reported that the Novavax vaccine was 49 per cent effective against the Beta variant in a clinical trial in South Africa.
-The CoronaVac vaccine was reported to be 50.4 per cent effective in a Brazil clinical trial.
+The CoronaVac vaccine was reported to be 50.4 per cent effective in a clinical trial in Brazil.